IulianEmilTampu/DL_CLASSIFICATION_THR/README.md

 ```bash
 python run_training.py -cf PATH_working_folder/trained_models/TEST_LightOCT/config.json -e 250 -p 250
 ```
-During model training, the logs of the training will be displayed in the terminal as well as saved in the PATH_working_folder/trained_models/TEST_LightOCT folder, where for every trained fold, the best model, the last model and training curves are saved.
+During model training, the logs of the training will be displayed in the terminal as well as saved in the PATH_working_folder/trained_models/TEST_LightOCT folder, where for every trained fold, the best model, the last model, and training curves are saved.

 ### 4. Model Evaluation
 - Evaluate trained models using `test_model.py` for 2D data or `test_model_3D.py` for 3D data.
 This will produce evaluation metrics such as accuracy, Matthew's correlation coefficient (MCC), and confusion matrices.
-Use the command below to see al the settings:
+Use the command below to see all the settings:
 ```bash
 python test_model.py --help
 ```